Vangmay/hephAIstus/readme.md

 - Built with [Groq](https://groq.com/) for fast LLM inference
 - Web search powered by [Exa](https://exa.ai/)
 - Inspired by the ReAct methodology from research papers

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the `:help` command in the CLI
-2. Review the available tools with `:tools`
-3. Check your agent state with `:state`
-4. Open an issue on GitHub

----

 **HephAIstos** - Forging code with the power of AI 🔥⚒️